brevzin/cpp_proposals/3294_code_injection/code-injection.md

 1. Implementing the storage for `std::tuple<Ts...>`
 2. Implementing `std::enable_if` without resorting to class template specialization
 3. Implementing properties (i.e. given a name like `"author"` and a type like `std::string`, emit a member `std::string m_author`, a getter `get_author()` which returns a `std::string const&` to that member, and a setter `set_author()` which takes a new value of type `std::string const&` and assigns the member).
-4. Implement postfix increment in terms of prefix increment.
+4. Implementing the postfix increment operator in terms of an existing prefix increment operator.

 ## The Spec API

 In P2996, the injection API is based on a function `define_class()` which takes a range of `spec` objects.
+In P2996, we only currently have `data_member_spec` - but this can conceivably be extended to have a `meow_spec` function for more aspects of the C++ API.
+Hence the name.

 But `define_class()` is a really clunky API, because invoking it is an expression - but we want to do it in contexts that want a declaration.
 So a simple example of injecting a single member `int` named `x` is:

 ::: std
 ```cpp